ArrayMy/backup_system/README.md

 * Config the backup.config.

-*rootpath*: Location of backup
+*sourcepath*: Location of backup

-*destpath*: Target backup folder
+*targetpath*: Target backup folder

-*fileType*: The type of backup, it's usual .dat
+*Type*: The type of backup, it's usual .dat

-*cycleTime*: Meaning it will backup every x hours
+*CTime*: Meaning it will backup every x hours

-*loop*: Meaning open backup loop, if it's 0.
+*Loop*: Meaning open backup loop, if it's 0.
 It's meaning just backup one time.

-*blackList*: It's meaning it will not backup some folders
+*IgnoreList*: It's meaning it will not backup some folders

 #### Windows
 `Start backup.bat with Administrator Rights`